Foreword

 Reduced precision trees

-In some cases, the decision tree is not very concise and can be hard to read.
-For example, let's consider another version of the G2A model available here.
+model available here.
 This model is highly parametrised (in a rather unrealistic way nonetheless), and as a result, its bifurcation decision tree is quite large.
 However, in a lot of its nodes, there is a distinctive majority behaviour class that appears significantly more often than other classes.

-In practice, we may want to allow a node with such a class to be regarded as a leaf, thus eliminating the remaining edge cases from the tree.
-In the bottom right corner of the AEON interface, you should see a Precision slider.
+slider.
 By adjusting this slider, you specify what percentage of parametrisations needs to fall into a single class for a node to be accepted as a leaf.
 By default, this is set to the "exact" precision of 100%, however, you can reduce the number to collapse less likely branches of the tree into leaves:

-Tree Precision Collapsing branches of a complex tree with more than 90% majority behaviour class into leaves.
+Collapsing branches of a complex tree with more than 90% majority behaviour class into leaves.

 In a highly parametrised model, this is a great tool for focusing only on the most statistically significant types of behaviour.